johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     I’ll pour another cup \
     This is my boheme
   commentary: |
     What to make of this.
-It's got flashes of theatre productions like *Phantom of the Opera* and *Hamilton*.
-It's got dance beats.
-It's got falsetto abound.
+It’s got flashes of theatre productions like *Phantom of the Opera* and *Hamilton*.
+It’s got dance beats.
+It’s got falsetto abound.

     So its pop, meets hip-hop, meets musicals, meets opera.
 Do you follow?